How We Position Your Business

 The Problem: "We're different because of our experience, our process, our technology, our values, our approach, our team, our methodology, our..."
 Prospect's eyes glaze over.
 Nothing sticks.

-The Fix: Focus on 2-3 meaningful differentiators.
+How We Avoid It: We focus on 2-3 meaningful differentiators.
 Less is more.
 Better to be known for one thing than forgotten for ten things.

 Mistake 5: Undifferentiated Differentiation